BIAS2015 - Dan Huber, driver of the A-10 Thunderbolt

 During the static exhibition, the US Air Force exposed 2 type A-10 Thunderbolt aircraft.
 Other 2 had to evolve, but did not do so due to adverse weather conditions.
 In one of the aircraft in the static exhibit, I found Captain Dan Huber:

 Taxi and parking A-10 Thunderbolt #USAF @ Aeroportul Baneasa - Aurel Vlaicu / BBU # BIAS2015Bucharest International Air Show Bucharest Airports

 Posted by Airlines Travel on Thursday, June 18, 2015

 TIG: Tell us a little about these planes.

-DH: The planes are A-10 C, an upgrade from A-10 A. We have them in operation from 2005.
-The biggest difference is that we now have 2 multifunctional displays: it displays anything from information about maps, navigation, weapons, ammunition.
+DH: The planes are A-10 C, an upgrade from A-10 A. We have had them in operation since 2005.
+The biggest difference is that we now have 2 multifunctional displays: it displays everything from information about maps, navigation, weapons, ammunition .
 This plane is very easy to fly.
-Because it was created for Close Air Support (CAS), the maximum speed it reaches is around 400 knots (about 740 km / h), but we usually fly with 200 knots (about 370 km / h).
-We also have to fly pretty low.
-Another type of missions that this aircraft performs are those of "combat search and rescue".
-We really like this type of mission: it is our task to find an eventual pilot shot down and to make sure that he is safely recovered by a helicopter.
+Because it was created for CAS (Close Air Support), the maximum speed it reaches is around 400 knots (about 740 km / h), but we usually fly with 200 knots (about 370 km / h).
+We also need to fly fairly low.
+Another type of mission that this aircraft performs are those of "combat search and rescue".
+We really like this type of mission: it is our job to find a possible downed pilot and make sure he is safely retrieved by a helicopter.